LaussenLabs/atriumdb/sdk/docs/source/quickstart.rst

 Pulling Example Data from WFDB
 #######################################

 We will start by pulling a record from the MITDB database using the `wfdb` library.
+AtriumDB indexes data by `time epochs <https://www.epochconverter.com/>`_ so we'll also manufacture some time information.

 .. code-block:: python